-An Adobe Experience Manager (AEM) Assets setup contains a number of hardware, software, and network components.
+An Adobe Experience Manager Assets setup contains a number of hardware, software, and network components.
 Depending upon your deployment scenario, you may require specific configuration changes to hardware, software, and network components to remove performance bottlenecks.

 In fact, performance optimization is a fundamental task that you perform before you establish target metrics for any project.